Ebola cases in the United States

 NURSES

-Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient Thomas Eric Duncan.
-She was diagnosed four days after Duncan died.
-On Oct.
-24 officials declared Pham free of the virus at the National Institutes of Health in Bethesda, Maryland, where she had been treated since Oct.
-16.
+Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient, Thomas Eric Duncan.
+Officials announced Oct.
+12 that Pham had been infected with the virus and two days later said she was in good condition.

-A second nurse at the same hospital who treated Duncan, 29-year-old Amber Vinson, also tested positive for the virus.
-On Oct.
-24 the Emory University Hospital in Atlanta where she was being treated declared her free of the virus.
+A second nurse at the same hospital who treated Duncan tested positive for the disease, Texas health officials said.
+A relative identified her as Amber Vinson, 29.
+The virus spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhea.

-Vinson flew from Ohio to Dallas the day before reporting symptoms, raising concerns about possible spread of the disease, which someone can get through contact with bodily fluids.
-Ohio has not reported any case of Ebola.
+Complicating the matter is news that the nurse flew from Ohio to Dallas the day before reporting symptoms, the U.S. Centers for Disease Control and Prevention said, urging passengers on the Oct.
+13 flight to contact the agency.

 NBC CAMERAMAN